Cyber-attack TTP analysis for EPES systems: Background

+Phase 1 steps are also present in the enterprise IT network and when compared to the 7 stages of the Cyber Kill Chain \cite{assante2015industrial} steps we can identify that the steps that are not included in Phase 1 are the \textit{Weaponization}, \textit{Installation} and \textit{Action}.
+The reason that these steps are not present is that they are replaced with steps that are more relevant to ICS systems and the EPES system category.
+Specifically, 1) the \textit{Weaponization} step is replaced with the \textit{Attack Development \& Tuning}, 2) the \textit{Installation} step is replaced with Validation and the \textit{Action} is replaced with \textit{Execution} step.

-If Phase 1 is compared to the Cyber Kill Chain \cite{assante2015industrial}, it can be easily depicted that its individual steps are derived from attacks on the enterprise IT network.
-As EPES devices are becoming more intelligent towards the transition to the smart grid, phase 1 may be obsolete.
+Furthermore, as EPES devices are becoming more intelligent towards the transition to the smart grid, Phase 1 may be obsolete.
 This is due to the ability of compromising an Internet-facing EPES device remotely without any access on the enterprise IT network.
 Cyber-attacks on EPES systems are evolving rapidly as well as are becoming more sophisticated.
-Hence, the usage of only the attack phases is not sufficient for describing an adversary’s behaviour and actions on an EPES system.
-Therefore, security analysts have conducted a study of an adversary’s behaviour and actions on an EPES system, which includes the tactics, techniques and procedures (TTPs) that are followed while the adversary is present on the EPES system.
-Such TTPs are part of the ATT\&CK framework for Industrial Control System by the MITRE association.
+Hence, the usage of only the attack phases is not sufficient for describing an adversary’s behavior and actions on an EPES system.
+Therefore, security analysts have conducted a study of an adversary’s behavior and actions on an EPES system, which includes the TTPs that are followed while the adversary is present on the EPES system.
+Such TTPs are part of the ATT\&CK framework for ICS by the MITRE association\footnote{https://attack.mitre.org/docs/ATTACK\_for\_ICS\_Philosophy\_March\_2020.pdf}.
 From these TTPs, the specific ones that are relevant for EPES systems along with associated examples are presented in Section \ref{sec:ttp}.